From clever corners to plinth drawers, make sure you leave no space untapped

 3. Clever corners

 Corners can be tricky to work around in a kitchen to make the most of storage.
 Swinging, pull out shelving is an option, but often leads to food or kitchenwares being lost to the back of the cupboard.
 This corner pantry from Masterclass is a clever, full functional way to make use of a corner space.

 If you have the room, or are building your own space, creating a pantry is a perfect way to keep your food organised and easy to view.
-Rather than creating a dark pantry with no windows, this fluted glass design from Mowlem & Co’s Kin range obscures the pantry from view, but borrows the natural light from the kitchen.
+Rather than creating a dark pantry with no windows, a fluted glass design, like the one from Mowlem & Co’s Kin range pictured below, obscures the pantry from view, but borrows the natural light from the kitchen.